rZinnatov/data-ingestion/README.md

 Unfortunatly, I didn't have enough time to actually measure it.

+__Possible question:__ _How could you achieve the best performance (which was the top priority) without measuring it?_
+__Possible answer:__ IMHO, working but slow solution is better than fast but not working, so keeping in mind the top priority, first of all, I wanted to achieve the top of the top priority, which is just working, and actually ran out of time.
+My main move to achieve the performance goal was to make this solution scalable (horizontally and vertically).

 ## 4. If you had to offer the service as a production application, what stack/tools would you use.
 I would create separate microservices for each ETL stage:
 * __Extract:__ Lots of IO-bound work, so Node.js because of async execution model